Housing, Heritage and Regeneration

 Through Growth Deal funding we are also investing in priority housing and regeneration projects such as:

 - Halifax Beech Hill: This project is to assist with the demolition of three high-rise tower blocks and Stannary Depot with a view to developing the delivery of new housing development in its place.
 The funding will principally focus on Phase 1 of the regeneration project; this will include the construction of 114 homes, of which over 50% will be affordable.
+Urban design advice for this project helped to reduce car dominance and improved connectivity for walking and cycling.

 How this will meet our priorities